harisvsulaiman/node_acl/README.md

-# NODE ACL - Access Control Lists for Node
+# NODE ACL - Access Control Lists for Node (Typescript Version)

 This module provides a minimalistic ACL implementation inspired by Zend_ACL.